5H3LL3H5/cppfmt/README.md

 ## Update

+### 2017.04.13
+- complete plugins path in directory, now it can auto load this plugin

 ### 2017.03.24
 - now you can use it when you programing in Vim :) (actually it has many bugs to fixed)